Brain Fog: Solutions to Help You Improve Concentration

 The Importance of Exercising The Brain

-Physical fitness and exercise plays a crucial role in relieving brain fog and improving overall health.
-However, one well-established and essential element that continues to be overlooked is exercising the brain.[3]
+Physical fitness and exercise are crucial in relieving brain fog and improving overall health.
+However, exercising the brain is one well-established and essential element that continues to be overlooked.[3]

 • Helping to retain mental sharpness as we age